 As children love to be praised of course we can do it, but in the growth mindset way - by emphasizing the effort they put into the process.
 We can discuss their strategies and appreciate their choices.
 Also, it is not recommended to protect children from failure.

 It happens that people are very careful with praising their children in a growth-oriented way, but they judge other children: “She is so smart.”, “He is so stupid”, “Look, he has only “A’s”.
 In that way, we send a fixed mindset message to children.

-Many of us in childhood were punished, judged, we were given lessons that we would never forget.
+Many of us in childhood were punished, judged, and given lessons that we would never forget.
 It was called discipline.
-But very often it caused the fixed mindset.
+But very often, it caused the fixed mindset.
 The alternative is showing interest, helping one to understand and learn.
-And of course, it doesn’t mean that we should lower our standards.
+And of course, this doesn’t mean that we should lower our standards.

 “New research shows that the brain is more like a muscle—it changes and gets stronger when you use it.”

 The change of mindset is not like a surgery, those old beliefs would be cut away and new ones would replace them.
 In reality, new beliefs take their place alongside the old ones and become stronger and stronger.
 It is a long journey to feel, think and act in the growth mindset way.